digicademy/hydra-scraper/README.md

 - Allow filtering triples for CGIF, add any quality assurance that is needed
 - Allow usage of OAI-PMH APIs to produce beacon lists
 - Re-add the interactive mode
-- Re-add a `-csv` option and remove leftover file
+- Bring back option to compile a CSV table from scraped data
 - Add URL composition feature of the Beacon standard
 - Properly package the script and use the system's download folder